WASdev/sample.batch.bonuspayout/docs/ApplicationDetails.md

 # Bonus Payout in detail

-## Level of included code

-This sample includes the May 2015 beta driver level (both the main **runtime** and the **extended** JARs).
-In addition to using the beta driver embedded in the [pre-packaged server](PrePackaged/BonusPayoutServer.jar), you can also point the sample to your own WebSphere Liberty Profile insteallation.

-## Application Overview

 The [BonusPayoutJob.xml](BonusPayout/src/main/webapp/WEB-INF/classes/META-INF/batch-jobs/BonusPayoutJob.xml) is structured in 3 steps:

 1. The first step, **generate**, is a batchlet step which generates some random values (representing account balances), and writes them into a text file in CSV format.